adrian-miasik/unity-pomodoro/README.md

 </p>

 ## Author Notes
-- Unity Pomodoro is a pet project I've been developing in my spare time - A labour of love of sorts
+- Open Pomodoro is a pet project I've been developing in my spare time - A labour of love of sorts
 - See [my GitHub profile](https://github.com/adrian-miasik) for more open source work
 - I'm also currently open for work, if you're hiring send me an email at: `hire-me.76240@adrian-miasik.com`
 - The svg assets have been created myself and/or sourced from The Noun Project